PmagPy/PmagPy/CONTRIBUTING.md

     + First, increment the version number in setup.py or command\_line\_setup.py.
 PYPI will reject a duplicate version number.

+    + If you are using Anaconda Python, downgrade matplotlib to < 2:

+     `conda install matplotlib=1.5.3`

     + From the PmagPy directory, use the following command to build a new distribution of pmagpy, upload it to PYPI, and upgrade locally:

     `rm -rf build dist && python setup.py bdist_wheel && twine upload dist/* && pip install pmagpy —upgrade`